Asymptotic Performance of Time-Varying Bayesian Optimization: On the Spectrum of the Temporal Kernel Matrix

 \section{On the Spectrum of the Temporal Kernel Matrix}

-In this section, we provide the results needed to better understand the spectral properties of temporal kernel matrices $\bm K^{(n)}_T$ for all major classes of stationary temporal kernels $k_T$.
-We propose a classification of temporal kernels based on properties (boundedness and discreteness) of the support of their associated spectral densities $S_T$.
-Recall that the spectral density $S_T$ associated with a stationary kernel $k_T$ defined on a unidimensional domain $\mathcal{X}$ is the Fourier transform of $k_T$, that is,
+In this section, we provide the results needed to better understand the spectral properties of temporal kernel matrices $\bm K^{(n)}_T$ for the most popular stationary temporal kernels $k_T$.
+We propose a classification of temporal kernels based on two properties, the boundedness and the discreteness of the support of their associated spectral densities $S_T$.
+Recall that the spectral density $S_T$ is defined as the Fourier transform of $k_T$, that is,

-More precisely, our classification has four classes and is based on the boundedness and discreteness of the support of $S_T$, as listed in the first rows of Table~\ref{tab:wrapup} along with an example of kernel that belongs to each class.
+The classes are listed in the first rows of Table~\ref{tab:wrapup} along with examples of kernels that belong to these classes.